beyond2013/ProgIntro/markdown/memory.md

 # Static and Dynamic Memory Allocation

-Sure!
+**Note: Following explanation is generated using ChatGPT **

  Let's start with a brief explanation of static and dynamic memory allocation in C.

 Static Memory Allocation:
 - Static memory allocation refers to the allocation of memory at compile time.